Home EntertainingCreating a Lively Red & Pink Valentine’s Table

 Add Filler Items to the Center of the Table

 It is fun to use small containers as part of the table centerpiece.
 Add treats, such as heart jelly beans or individually wrapped chocolates.
-Guests get to help themselves to the treats–before or after the meal!
+Guests can help themselves to the treats – before or after the meal!
 The containers add color, and the candies add texture to the table.
 They can also help take up some of the empty table space when you need it.
-I also added red and white leftover Christmas paper mache balls to the center of this table.
+I also added red and white papier-mache balls to the center of this table.
 They add visual interest and keep the table from becoming saturated with hearts.
 Additionally, consider adding scattered flower petals and a bottle of bubbly!

 Glassware for Red & Pink Valentine’s Table

 I used red stemware for this table.
-However, remember that red glasses with red-trimmed placemats, red napkin ties, and red flowers make a vibrant, busy table.
-If you want a more subtle red, opt for clear glassware.
+However, remember that a red color scheme, complete with red-trimmed placemats, red napkin ties, and red flowers, creates a vibrant and busy table.
+For a more subtle red, opt for clear glassware.
 In this case, I wanted to create a different look from last year’s Red and White Valentine’s Day Table, so I gave it more red to energize it!

 Add a Valentine’s Day Pillow to the End Chairs